 John Cochran has the honor of being the founder of the village of Peru about 1795.
 He built a farmhouse on the site of the H. E. Heyworth mansion.
 The fine water power at that time no doubt seemed an inviting place for business.
 Directly the place became known as Cochran's Mills.
 He built a grist mill which was a great benefit to the public.
+Pre# Richard Heyworth, son of George, born at se in 1798, bought the sawmill, &c.

-Previous to this Plattsburgh was the nearest privilege, and to the east portion, Burlington.
+vious to this Plattsburgh was the nearest privilege, and to the east portion, Burlington.
 At that time the road crossed the river below the sawmill and gristmill.